 Keywords: access control models, data confidentiality, query processing, secure computing platforms.

-Participants: Nicolas Anciaux, Mehdi Benzine, Luc Bouganim, Philippe Pucheral, Dennis Shasha.
+Participants: Nicolas Anciaux, Mehdi Benzine, Luc Bouganim, Philippe Pucheral.

 Our most recent study on tamper-resistant data management focuses on the management of database mixing public and sensitive data.
 People talk about privacy, but give it up very easily, especially when faced with complex security procedures that offer only conditional guarantees.
-This implies that for people's sensitive data to be protected, the cost to protect it must require little physical effort and must perform well.
+This implies that for peoples sensitive data to be protected, the cost to protect it must require little physical effort and must perform well.
 We proposed a system whereby people carry hidden sensitive data on a tamper-resistant USB key and they plug that key into a personal computer when they need to link their hidden data with visible public data, all with the assurance that no hidden data will ever go out in the open.
 The principal novelties follow directly from the challenges of implementing this mode of operation: (1) how to declare which data should be visible and hidden simply and how to query it, (2) how to index the data, and (3) which query processing strategies to use to link public and private data hosted on extremely unequal devices (standard computer and smart USB key).
-Our philosophy is to make the user's life as easy as possible while efficiently supporting SQL queries on arbitrarily large databases.
+Our philosophy is to make the users life as easy as possible while efficiently supporting SQL queries on arbitrarily large databases.
 Efficiency considerations on the small RAM Secure USB key lead us to the design of generalized join indexes, Bloom filters for approximate filtering, the postponement of selections until after joins in certain cases, and algorithms that reflect the differences in read/write performance in the Secure USB key.
-This study has led to a first publication in SIGMOD 2007 [15], an extension tackling the case of aggregate computations appeared in BDA 2007 [16].
-Finally, a prototype has been built (see Section 5.4) and demonstrated at VLDB 2007 [20].
+This study has led to a first publication in SIGMOD 2007 [2].
+Since then, a prototype has been implemented and demonstrated at VLDB and BDA conferences (5.4).
+This initial work has recently been extended to tackle the case of aggregate computations [11] and a complete performance study on a cycle-accurate hardware emulator provided by Gemalto has stated.
+More general work on tamper-resistant data management has been published in [27].